Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Take your child to see your doctor or a physiotherapist if they are complaining of pain in the heel or are limping.
+Take your child to see your doctor or a physiotherapist if they are complaining of heel pain or you suspect they have Sever's disease.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.